GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 are applied, namely the reservoir region (named ``reservoir`` here) and one region for each well.

 The simulation is fully coupled and driven by the coupled solver.
-Therefore, the time stepping information (here, ``initialDt``, but there may be other parameters used to fine tune the time stepping strategy), the nonlinear solver parameters, and the linear solver parameters must be specified at the level of the coupling solver.
+Therefore, the time stepping information (here, ``initialDt``, but there may be other parameters used to fine-tune the time stepping strategy), the nonlinear solver parameters, and the linear solver parameters must be specified at the level of the coupling solver.
 There is no need to specify these parameters at the level of the single-physics solvers.